-7.3 Quantitative research on population policies
+7.3 Quantitative Research on Population Policies

 Even without definitive answers on which welfare criteria are to be preferred, much can be done to assess potential inefficiencies arising from endogenous fertility choice and to examine the effects of various policies.
-Some of the unattractive properties of average and total utilitarianism are less relevant in models with endogenous fertility choice when the costs and benefits of having children are explicitly modeled.
-Nerlove et al. (1985, 1986) are early contributions that compare how laissez-faire equilibria in models with endogenous fertility relate to the prescriptions of average and total utilitarianism.
-Eckstein and Wolpin (1985) also rely on average utilitarianism and show that when parents derive utility from their children's consumption but not their utility, then there is no equivalence between the competitive equilibrium and percapita utility maximization, leaving room for policy intervention. de la Croix and Gosseries (2009) consider whether externalities arising from fertility choice can be internalized through tradeable procreation rights.
+Some of the unattractive properties of average and total utilitarianism are less relevant in models with endogenous fertility choice when the costs and benefits of having children are explicitly modelled.
+Nerlove, Razin, and Sadka (1985, 1986) are early contributions that compare how laissez-faire equilibria in models with endogenous fertility relate to the prescriptions of average and total utilitarianism.
+Eckstein and Wolpin (1985) also rely on average utilitarianism and show that when parents derive utility from their children's consumption but not their utility, then there is no equivalence between the competitive equilibrium and per-capita utility maximization, leaving room for policy intervention. de la Croix and Gosseries (2009) consider whether externalities arising from fertility choice can be internalized through tradeable procreation rights.